 Not to imply that taking annual upfront payments early on to capitalize the business is a bad idea, but like most things there’s another side to it.
 With your new-found cash position and client feedback, you dive back into the product to address all the need-to-have and nice-to-have requests from your clients.
 You feel compelled to deliver or even over-deliver, because they believed in your vision early, and frankly they expect it for the same reason.

-Right at the same time you should be starting to think about how to scale your startup, you’re neck deep in fixing bugs and keeping clients happy because you want them to renew.
+At the same time you're starting to think about how to scale your startup, but you’re also neck-deep in bug fixes and keeping clients happy so they'll renew.
 It’s the right thing to do, but there’s a problem lurking around the corner…

 A New Problem Lurks